Introduction to MosCoW Prioritization

 2. Determine arbitration

-If armored horses are unavailable, you may choose to have participants vote or determine the business value of each feature or initiative and then proceed with the feature with the highest value.
-This article will give a list of questions to ask everyone involved—these questions can provide a compass to guide your team throughout the process and help both avoid arguments and resolve any difficulties that do arise.
+You may choose to have participants vote or determine the business value of each feature or initiative and then proceed with the feature with the highest value.

 3. Divide resources